Sepa continues to count cost of 2020 cyberattack, report says

 Terry A’Hearn, Sepa’s chief executive, quit his job late last month after the organisation said there were “conduct allegations” made against him.

-Jo Green, its chief officer, has become the acting chief executive and is being supported by the agency’s management team.
+Jo Green, chief officer, has become acting chief executive and is being supported by the agency’s management team.

 “There’s been a range of assessments carried out on the impact it had on their operations and their recovery.”